tolltim/masterthesis-lin-tim/README.md

 *To change the parameters of the rf model, look at the picture in the repo or the train-data/variables.csv and choose numbers to predict the speed data.
 The target features can be selected with the same way

+### Get data
+the folder get-data has all the scripts which were used to get the open source data.
+The API-key needs to be adjusted and some special fixes in each script are described in the script itself.
+To run the get-data every hour you can use the windows task planer All the data collected needs specialized processing, which is not part of this repo.

 topic of thesis: Creating a Predictive Model for the Traffic Impacts of Road Closures: A study in the Area of Munich.